House Coordinator: Rick Villamil - EYHA VP House

 Much of the focus is on skating and other hockey skills as opposed to game play.
 It is open to boys and girls.
 Most participants are between the ages of 4-7.
 Note: Children must be at least 4 years old to register and any 4 year olds that cannot stand on their skates without assistance must have a parent or guardian on the ice with them.

 The NewBees program runs for one-hour on Saturday mornings at the Essex High School rink from October through February (typically 16 sessions).
-The registration fee $100.
-Children 7+ will also be required to pay a USA Hockey registration fee of $46 and VSAHA fee $5.00.
+The registration fee $200.
+You will be required to pay a USA Hockey registration and VSAHA fee it will vary by birth year.

 There is a minimum set of hockey equipment required including the following: